Calradian-Kings-Mod-Team/Calradian_Kings/README.md

 STEP 4: COPY MOD FILES

-Copy the entirety of the Calradic Kings mod folder (extracted in Step 2) into the mod folder of Crusader Kings 3.
+Copy the entirety of the Calradian Kings mod folder (extracted in Step 2) into the mod folder of Crusader Kings 3.

 STEP 5: ENABLE THE MOD

 Launch Crusader Kings 3 launcher.
-Navigate to the "Mod" tab, where you'll find Calradic Kings listed.
+Navigate to the "Mod" tab, where you'll find Calradian Kings listed.
 Enable the mod by checking the corresponding box next to its name.

 STEP 6: ADJUST LOAD ORDER